Thanks to the relative ease and low costs of digital publishing, in the past few years there’s been a boom in high-quality online magazines.

 The rest of the time you can use platforms like Unsplash to source photography.
 You can also team up with indie artists to promote their work, use a content creator from around the office, or ask brands you’re collaborating with to share their press shots.

-When it comes to setting up your magazine tech stack, your main choice is whether to go web-only, or follow the app route.
+When it comes to setting up your magazine tech stack, your main choice is whether to go web-only or follow the app route.
+A web-only magazine is readable online, whereas an app-based magazine is published on iOS and Android marketplaces.

 There’s no “right” answer.
 Mostly it comes down to personal preference and the kind of experience you want to deliver.
-However, there’s a few key benefits that come with going the app route.
+However, there are a few key benefits that come with going the app route.

 Even better than your own app?
 Apple and Android platforms look after the billing, subscriptions, and digital delivery, plus a lot of the marketing by displaying your mag in the relevant sections of their online marketplace.